-It's not uncommon for college students to take out loans to pay for school.
-In fact, almost 66% of students nationwide depend at least partially on loans.
-At Acupuncture and Massage College, approximately 80% of students took out student loans averaging $4,917 a year.
-That adds up to $19,668 over four years for those students.
+Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
+At Acupuncture and Massage College, approximately 87% of students took out student loans averaging $7,522 a year.
+That adds up to $30,088 over four years for those students.

-The student loan default rate at Acupuncture and Massage College is 1.3%.
-This is significantly lower than the national default rate of 10.1%, which is a good sign that you'll be able to pay back your student loans.
+The student loan default rate at Acupuncture and Massage College is 10.1%.
+This is about the same as the national default rate of 10.1%.

 Contact details for Acupuncture and Massage College are given below.

 *The racial-ethnic minorities count is calculated by taking the total number of students and subtracting white students, international students, and students whose race/ethnicity was unknown.
 This number is then divided by the total number of students at the school to obtain the racial-ethnic minorities percentage.